Store Performance

 Storalytic: Store Performance Management for Physical Retail

 Storalytic is a Belgian retail intelligence platform that gives physical store operators the performance management tools that e-commerce has always had.
-Zone-level behavioural analytics, the ATTRACT–SERVE–FLOW governance framework, real-time alerts, and Allen — the AI assistant that translates data into plain-language action.
+Zone-level behavioural analytics, three gauges — ATTRACT, SERVE and DEPLOY — real-time alerts, Allen translating data into plain-language action, and a guidance loop that measures whether the action worked.

 Frequently Asked Questions About Store Performance